 Technical Advisors may be paid from proceeds of this Offering (provided that such payments do not in the aggregate exceed 2% of the Gross Proceeds over the life of the Partnership) and/or from any production revenues.

-Pursuant to the LPA, the General Partner is entitled to a 5% share of all Distributions (including distributions of assets in connection with the winding up or dissolution of the Partnership).
+Pursuant to the LPA, the General Partner is entitled to a 5% share of all Distributions on the Oil & Gas Royalty Income Class units (including distributions of assets in connection with the winding up or dissolution of the Partnership).